Anne Simmons-Benton

 Ms. Anne Simmons-Benton is a senior international development leader and attorney with more than 30 years of experience in government, private sector, and academia.
 She has worked in more than 32 countries, managing and leading complex, critical federal government priorities, including the World Trade Organization’s (WTO) Integrated Framework for Least Developed Countries, the Presidential Initiative on Trade Capacity Building, including negotiations on the Central American Free Trade Agreement, the US Contribution to the Stability Pact in the Balkans, and the United States Agency for International Development (USAID) Regional Investment Initiative under Gore Chernomyrdin in Russia.
 She brings a strong passion and enthusiasm for advancing equity for women, and promoting social justice and the rule of law around the world.

 Anne earned her BS in foreign service from the Georgetown University Edmund A. Walsh School of Foreign Service and her JD from Antioch School of Law (DC).
 She holds a Change Management Advanced Practitioner (CMAP) Certificate from the Georgetown University McDonough School of Business.
 She is the recipient of numerous awards, including a USAID Certificate of Appreciation, Superior Group Award, and Meritorious Unit Citation Award.
 She is also a licensed attorney.
-Anne and her husband, Jonathan Benton, have three adult children and three grandchildren.
+Anne and her husband, Jonathan Benton, have three adult children and four grandchildren.

 Vision Statement